Morphology in Flowering Plants

 • Parietal: Ovules on the inner wall or periphery of the ovary (e.g., mustard).

-• Free Central: Ovules on the central axis, no septa (e.g., Dianthus).
+• Free Central: Ovules on the central axis, without septa (e.g., Dianthus).

 • Basal: Single ovule at the base of the ovary (e.g., sunflower, marigold).